mbabynames search ✿

 Rosita Tessa

-Meaning: Rosita = "noble and strong", Tessa = "harvester".
+Meaning: Rosita = "little rose", Tessa = "harvester".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 3 syllables, Rosita needs a shorter middle to stay balanced.
 Tessa does that.

 Bold contrast